AT-Publishing/website/0-blackfriday.md

 They also have bundle packs in case you are ultra paranoid and want to split your main money seed in two to store it in two different locations.

-The Billfodl wallets are now offered at **40% OFF (site-wide)**.
-They ship from the US but only show prices before tax on their e-shop, if you're elsewhere you might need to add the duties to your bill.
+Billfodl wallets ship from the US but only show prices before tax on their e-shop, if you're elsewhere you might need to add the duties to your bill.

 <a class="button" href="http://bit.ly/at-billf-xmas19">Go to BillFodl Sale</a>

-## Ledger Christmas Pack

-{{ site.stars.five }}

-Ledger wallet is coming up with the **Ledger Christmas Pack** in 2019.

-The Christmas deal is super simple: Buy a Ledger Nano X and get a **Ledger Nano S for free**.

-{{ site.ledger_mobilebanner }}

-The Ledger Nano X is a Bluetooth® enabled secure device that stores the private keys of your cryptocurrencies.
-It has extended memory capacity, which means it can house keys of more cryptocurrencies than Ledger Nano S.

-The best way to make use of the Ledger Christmas deal is to use the new Ledger Nano X as your cold-ish storage and to use the Nano S for the crypto you move the most often: Nano S can pretty much operate with a single crypto on it only, due to the small memory.
-But if you trade mostly with, say, Bitcoin as your base currency, you can set up this single Ledger Nano S as your trading wallet.

-It's also useful to have a separate wallet for the darknetmarkets.
-But we haven't really said that...

-<a rel="nofollow"  class="button" href="http://bit.ly/at-ledg-xmmas19">Go to Ledger Christmas Pack</a>

-&nbsp;

-#### Ledger Wallet Cashback

-{{ site.stars.five }}

-If you access Ledger wallet's shop through <a href="https://hodlerscashback.com/hi/#shop">Hodler's Cashback</a> after making an account, you will get cashback **on your total bill**, no matter which products you will buy.

-You still get cashback on any promotional packages or discounted goods, as long as you buy from the official Ledger shop.

-<a rel="nofollow"  class="button" href="https://hodlerscashback.com/">Go To Hodler's Cashback</a>

-&nbsp;

 **Jump to:**